DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 Note, that we have added the new item into the list but not into the data set.

-To save the current state of the list we will serialize the component data with the  help of the [](../data_collection/api/datacollection_serialize_method.md/) method of DataCollection.
+To save the current state of the list we will serialize the component data with the  help of the [](../data_collection/api/datacollection_serialize_method.md) method of DataCollection.

 ```js
 var state = list.data.serialize();
 ```

 After that, we can parse the serialized data to the new list.
-We will use the [](../data_collection/api/datacollection_parse_method.md/) methods for it.
+We will use the [](../data_collection/api/datacollection_parse_method.md) method for it.

 Do not forget to add a separate container for the new component.